baonq-me/baonq-me.github.io/_posts/2017-09-19-zfs-filesystem.md

 errors: No known data errors
 ```

 This will add a spare drive to be used as a hot spare in event that one of the drives in the zpool fails.
-It mean that when an active drive in your pool fails, spare drive will automaatically active to replace that failed drive.
+It mean that when an active drive in your pool fails, spare drive will automatically be activated to replace that failed drive.

-Spare drive will not work when pool is ran under RAID0 because of its none tolerance.
+Spare drive will not work when pool is ran under RAID0 because of its none tolerance, just lose a single drive then you lose the whole pool.

 ## Adding additional drive to existing pools